 Where to go next

-- Execute onboarding consistently: Client Onboarding Checklist for Freelancers and Consultants.
+5. Activate the signed project cleanly: Client Onboarding Workflow for Freelancers and Consultants.

-- Resolve blockers quickly: FAQ: Setting Up a Solo Service Workflow Stack.
+9. Resolve narrow blockers only after the lifecycle is clear: FAQ: Setting Up a Solo Service Workflow Stack.

 If this page feels too broad, do not rewrite your whole business at once.
 Tighten one stage, connect it to the next stage, and keep one clear system of record throughout the client lifecycle.